Sandstad Municipality

 Sandstad is a former municipality in the old Sør-Trøndelag county, Norway.
-The 160 km2 municipality existed from 1914 until its dissolution in 1964 when it was merged into what is now Hitra municipality in Trøndelag county.
-The former municipality of Sandstad included all of the southern and southeastern parts of the island of Hitra, plus the several islands in the Trondheimsleia off the shores of Hitra.
-The municipality had one church, Sandstad church, located in the village of Sandstad.
+The 160 km2 municipality existed from 1914 until its dissolution in 1964 when it was merged into what is now Hitra Municipality in Trøndelag county.
+The former Sandstad Municipality included all of the southern and southeastern parts of the island of Hitra, plus the several islands in the Trondheimsleia off the shores of the island of Hitra.
+The municipality had one church, Sandstad Church, located in the village of Sandstad.

-History

-On 1 July 1914, the southern district of the municipality Fillan was separated to form a municipality of its own called Sandstad.
-The initial population was 947.
+Prior to its dissolution in 1963, the 160 km2 municipality was the 425th largest by area out of the 689 municipalities in Norway.
+Sandstad Municipality was the 609th most populous municipality in Norway with a population of about 1,030.
+The municipality's population density was 6.4 PD/km2 and its population had decreased by 5.9% over the previous 10-year period.

+General information

+On 1 July 1914, Fillan Municipality was divided into two separate municipalities: Fillan Municipality (population: 1,543) in the north and the new Sandstad Municipality (population: 947) in the south.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipalities of Sandstad, Fillan, Kvenvær, and Hitra were merged to form a new, larger municipality of Hitra.
-Prior to the merger, the population of Sandstad was 1,028.
+On 1 January 1964, Sandstad Municipality (population: 1,028), Fillan Municipality (population: 1,759), Kvenvær Municipality (population: 840), and Hitra Municipality (population: 1,344) were merged to form a new, larger Hitra Municipality.